 When ingested in leaf form, mint is a great source of vitamin A, which is important for eye health which increases night vision.
 Mint is also a particularly large source of antioxidants that can help protect your body from cell damage.

 Rhubarb can be used in more than just pie.
 Because of its sour taste when raw, it is often prepared and cooked in sugar to balance the flavor.

 While it is not as nutrient-rich as other fruits and veggies, rhubarb is a great source of vitamin K1 and provides around 26–37% of the daily recommended value in one serving.
 It is also high in fiber.
 Since you have to prepare rhubarb anyway, you might as well make a pie.

 Strawberries are the perfect sweet treat that also do the body good.
 High in antioxidants, these red berries are part of the fruits and veggies which can reduce the risk of heart disease, diabetes, and cancer.

 Strawberries are also rich in vitamin C, potassium, folic acid, and fiber.
 Like all good things, consume in moderation as the sugar content in one serving can lead to some complications and weight gain even though you didn’t intend it to be the case.

 Spring is right around the corner at Kevin’s and we cannot be more ready!
 We hope this list of fresh fruits and vegetables has you ready for warmer and sweeter days ahead.

 While the final weeks of winter pass us, let Kevin’s handle your dining needs!

-Grab a seat at Kevin’s!
+Grab a seat at Kevin’s for our spring foods!
 Online reservations for same-day dinner service must be received before 4 p.m.
 In order to book a reservation after 4 p.m. for the same day, please call us at 570-285-3071.